Jennifer Aniston Reveals The One Part Of Her Body She Will Never Let Show Her Age

-Jennifer Aniston hit a major milestone earlier this year when she turned 50, marking the event in February with a huge party attended by friends, family, and even ex-husband Brad Pitt.
-But even after the actress’s golden birthday and star-studded celebratory bash made headlines, it’s still nearly impossible to tell that the beauty has hit half a century.
+Jennifer Aniston hit a major milestone earlier this year when she turned 50, marking the event in February with a huge party attended by friends, family, and ex-husband Brad Pitt.
+But even after the actress’ golden birthday and star-studded celebratory bash made headlines, it’s still nearly impossible to tell that the beauty has hit half a century.

 The Friends star flaunted her ageless beauty on the cover of InStyle‘s October issue, and discussed just what the big birthday meant to her and, unsurprisingly, it’s not much.